Stephanie-Ramos/ios-structs-classes-lab/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+answer:
+The value of edgar.name is Jason.
+The value of jason.name is Jason because it has been replaced with a new value. jason in a new initiailzer has the values of stored properties of edgar, which replaced the name edgar to Jason.
+This is because Giant is a reference type and the values can be changed to the original.

 ## Question 4